 Yes, yes, we’re sure you’ll remember to bring your tent and probably some pyjamas.
 But now for the important stuff!

 CAAAAAKE!
 Bring your best baking to the Just So Bake Off, and you could win a family ticket for next year’s festival.
-Bring them to the Social Barn by 6pm, and after judging they’ll make their way to our volunteer tent to treat those superstars.
+Bring them to the New Curiosity Shop by 6pm, and after judging they’ll make their way to our volunteer tent to treat those superstars.

 Costumes, costumes, costumes.
 Dressing up is welcomed with open arms at Just So.
 Dress up for the Tribal Tournament or as whatever you like, whenever you like!

 Your dancing shoes for strutting your stuff in the Flamingo Lounge.

 You can arrive in the car parks and camping fields from noon on Friday 16th August.
 The gates to the festival don’t open until 2pm, so there are a couple of hours to get pitched up and collect your wristbands without worrying that you’re missing out on anything.
 There might be a short wait to get parked up, but we work hard to get everyone in as quickly as we can.